EMP White LogoErin Morrison Photography Logo

 I can now finally talk about myself!
 Hi!
 I’m Erin Morrison, a professional wedding photographer in Knoxville.
 Nice to meet you, and congratulations on your upcoming marriage.

-Now that I have met you let’s talk about hiring your wedding photographer.
+Now that I have met you, let’s talk about hiring your wedding photographer.
 Photographers and other major wedding players (band, DJ, coordinators, for example) get scooped up quickly.
-We can only take on one event daily, so it’s best to get your inquiries in as early as possible.
-This will give you time to browse portfolios and schedule meetings to help you find the best photographer fit for your day.
+We can only take on one event per day, so it’s best to submit your inquiries as early as possible.
+This will give you time to browse portfolios and schedule meetings to find the best photographer for your day.

 After hiring your photographer, you get to partake in marriage counseling, er um, I mean engagement photos!
-Your engagement photo session allows you to learn more about yourself as a couple, interact with your wedding photographer, and give you the opportunity to showcase photos to friends and relatives.
+Your engagement photo session allows you to learn more about yourselves as a couple, interact with your wedding photographer, and showcase photos to friends and relatives.

 10. If All Else Fails, Hire a Coordinator

 No, seriously.
 If planning a wedding makes you pick up a brown paper bag, hire a wedding coordinator.
 Working with a wedding planner can keep things streamlined, stress-free, and even cost-effective.
-We have worked with countless professional coordinators and would love to help with a referral if you need one.
+We have worked with countless professional coordinators and would be happy to provide a referral if you need one.